Bookrage001/osc/resources/docs/user-guide/interface.md

 Right clicking / long touch on a widget or on a tab will also display a context menu providing useful utilities :

+- `Edit parent`: selects the widget's parent for edition
-- `copy`: copy widget's data
+- `Copy`: copy widget's data
-- `cut`: copy widget's data and delete selected widget
+- `Cut`: copy widget's data and delete selected widget
-- `paste`: paste copied widget in selected container
+- `Paste`: paste copied widget in selected container
   - `n+1` : increments the id of the copied widget (and all its children) before pasting
-  - `clone` : paste the exact same widget
+  - `Clone` : paste the exact same widget
 - `Add widget`: create a new widget in selected container
 - `Add tab`: create a new tab in selected container
 - `Delete`: delete selected tab or widget